angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 Witherbloom combo list.
 Sometime thereafter Jax posted this in a conversation in the Doomsday discord:

-![Jax says that Spoils is the best tutor for Witherbloom combo](/media/pictures/2023.jax.on.spoils.png)
+![Jax: Spoils is the best tutor for Witherbloom combo](/media/pictures/2023.spoils.jax.png)

 Perhaps it was the aforementioned beer talking but clearly the card made an impression.
 I don't know if Jax ever achieved any results with a list like this,